espressomd/espresso/doc/sphinx/analysis.rst

 Local Stress Tensor
 ~~~~~~~~~~~~~~~~~~~
-.. todo:: check this

-analyze local\_stress\_tensor

-Computes local stress tensors in the system.
-A cuboid is defined
-starting at the coordinate (,,) and going to the coordinate (+, +, +).
+:meth:`espressomd.analyze.Analysis.local_stress_tensor`

-This cuboid in divided into bins in the x direction, bins in the y
+A cuboid is defined in the system and divided into bins.
-direction and bins in the z direction such that the total number of bins
-is \*\*.
-For each of these bins a stress tensor is calculated using the
-Irving Kirkwood method.
-That is, a given interaction contributes towards
+For each of these bins a stress tensor is calculated using the Irving Kirkwood method.
-the stress tensor in a bin proportional to the fraction of the line
-connecting the two particles that is within the bin.
+That is, a given interaction contributes towards the stress tensor in a bin proportional to the fraction of the line connecting the two particles that is within the bin.

 If the P3M and MMM1D electrostatic methods are used, these interactions
 are not included in the local stress tensor.
 The DH and RF methods, in